Topics

 Make an Appointment at Gleneagles Hospitals

-If you are experiencing any of the monkeypox symptoms mentioned, please seek immediate medical attention at the Accident and Emergency (A&E) department at your nearest Gleneagles Hospital to avoid developing severe mpox.
+If you are experiencing any of the symptoms mentioned, please seek immediate medical attention at the Accident and Emergency (A&E) department at your nearest Gleneagles Hospital to avoid developing severe mpox.